mumoshu/crdb/README.md

 ### Usability Improvements

 - [ ] `crdb wait myresource foo --logs --until jsonql="status.phase = 'Done'"` to wait until `myresource` named `foo` matches the [jsonql](https://github.com/elgs/jsonql) expression, while streaming all the logs associated to the resource until the end
+- [ ] `crdb wait --file foo.myresource.yaml --apply --logs --until jsonql="status.phase = 'Done'"` to create `myresource` named `foo` and wait until it comes to match the [jsonql](https://github.com/elgs/jsonql) expression, while streaming all the logs associated to the resource until the end
 - [ ] `crdb gen iampolicy [readonly|writeonly|readwrite] myresource` to generate cloud IAM policy like AWS IAM policy to ease setting up least privilege for your developers
 - [ ] `crdb template -f myresoruce.yaml.tpl --pipe-to "crdb apply -f -"` to consume ndjson input to apply execute the specified command with the input generated from the template
 - [ ] `crdb init --source dynamodb` to generate `crdb.yaml`